 What goes in this dish?

-To make this Punjabi style Palak paneer at home, you will be needing the following ingredients:
+To make this Punjabi style Palak paneer at home, you need the following ingredients:

 - Spinach: Use fresh, tender leaves

 - Paneer (Indian cottage cheese): Fresh/ frozen both are fine